cartopher/Christopher.Charles---Data.GIS.Portfolio/python-automating-gisdata-backup-publishing.md

-Here's a concise tutorial that outlines the script you've developed, ready to be included in your professional portfolio:

----

 # **Automating GIS Data Backup and Publishing with ArcGIS API for Python**

 Learn how to automate the process of backing up a GIS item from ArcGIS Online, downloading it, and publishing it as a hosted feature layer with this step-by-step guide.